Ross Field, U.S. Army Balloon School, Aerial View Looking Northeast. Courtesy of Arcadia Public Library

 Ross Field, U.S. Army Balloon School Panoramic View with San Gabriel Mountains in the Background and Row of Army Vehicles.
 Courtesy of Arcadia Public Library

-To aid the student cadets in their training at Ross Field, a camp was set up at the top of Mt.
+During the ongoing student cadet training at Ross Field, the government decided to built another camp at the top of Mt.
 Wilson where a panoramic view of the country simulated the high altitude observations from a balloon.
 At Ross Field, the Santa Ana winds would disrupt how high the balloons could be flown and create handling issues.
 But at Mt.
 Wilson, the students could learn the fundamentals without the windy obstacles.
 With the far-reaching views, the cadets would spend the day studying the territory, making maps and observing simulated artillery fire from the field below.

 United States Army Balloon School at Ross Field–6 Balloon Panorama.
 Courtesy of Arcadia Public Library

 Credit for detecting and extinguishing the first forest fire by the aerial fire department in California falls to the men at Ross Field, Arcadia, California, according to reports in the Washington, D.C. papers.

 The fire was discovered by the lookout in the captive observation balloon at a height of 1,500 feet, who telephoned the location of the fire to the special fire truck maintained in readiness and manned by a number of enlisted men.

 Just seven minutes elapsed from the discovery of the fire to the arrival of the truck and firefighters at the Lucky Baldwin Ranch at the foot of the Sierra Madre Mountains.

 The balloon observer is furnished with complete mountain maps divided into numbered squares, a duplicate of which is in the office of the fire department director on the ground.June 1919 p.
 3, Service bulletin by US Forest Service